BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

     ->storingRules('unique:users,email');
 ```

-Considering Restify concatenates rules provided by the `rules()` method, the entire validation for a POST request on
+Considering the fact that Restify concatenates rules provided by the `rules()` method, the entire validation for a POST request on
 this repository will look like this:

 ```php